dvanderbeek/leather/README.md

     $ rails g leather:install

-You'll also want to add the styles to your application.css.scss by including:
+You'll also want to add the styles (which include bootstrap) to your application.css.scss by including:

-    @import 'devise.css';
+    @import 'devise';

 And modify your `<body>` tag: